Analysis: Big Oil keeps brakes on spending even with crude rally windfall

 TRANSITION BREAK

-For companies such as BP and Shell, France's TotalEnergies (TTEF.PA) and Spain's Repsol (REP.MC), the coronavirus crisis has already accelerated the roll-out of new strategies aimed at lowering carbon emissions and growing renewables businesses.
+For companies such as BP and Shell, France’s TotalEnergies and Spain’s Repsol, the coronavirus crisis has already accelerated the roll-out of new strategies aimed at lowering carbon emissions and growing renewables businesses.

 So, unlike previous cycles when rising oil prices loosened purse strings, executives will likely stick to their spending discipline and focus on their energy transition strategies.